 Compute the maximum number of OFDM symbols over all users for iuser = 1, 2, …, Nuser.

-Update the number of OFDM symbols at step e) in 30.6.8.2.3 as for iuser = 1, 2, …, Nuser.
-Update the number of pad bits for the iuserth user accordingly.
+Update the number of OFDM symbols at step d)(CID #1550) in 30.6.8.2.3 as for iuser = 1, 2, …, Nuser.
+Update the number of pad bits for the iuserth user, , accordingly.

-The number of pad OFDM symbols for the MU PPDU transmission for the iuserth user is defined as .
+The number of pad OFDM symbols for the MU PPDU transmission for the iuserth user is defined as .(CID #1530)

 The number of pad symbols takes into account MU PPDU padding only and does not include the regular padding described in 30.6.8.2.3.

 A receiver can compute the number of pad OFDM symbols, , using the overall PPDU time duration computed using the MCS and PSDU Length fields defined in the L-Header, MCS and PSDU Length fields defined in EDMG-Header-B, and TRN field duration defined in the EDMG-Header-A.

-In case of a non-zero spoofing error and if the spoofing error duration is shorter than one OFDM symbol duration (TOFDM-SYM = TDFT + TGI), the fractional part of OFDM symbol is discarded.
+In case of a non-zero spoofing error and if the spoofing error duration is shorter than one OFDM symbol duration (TSYM = TDFT + TGI), the fractional part of OFDM symbol is discarded.

 In case of a non-zero spoofing error and if the spoofing error duration is longer than or equal to an OFDM symbol duration, then one OFDM symbol and possible fractional part of OFDM symbol are discarded; this is signaled by the Spoofing Error Length Indicator field in the EDMG-Header-B.